egonelbre/jstricks/README.md

 * rpn : RPN Calculator

-If you have any similar closure/functinoal implementations for those send them along.
+If you have any similar implementations in other languages then send them along.

 egon